Tempeh is a creamy, nutty, and delicious vegan protein. Learn how to make tempeh with these step-by-step instructions.

 - Check the beans after 12 hours.
-At this point the mold will have started to grow and the beans will start generating their own heat.
+At this point, the mold will have started to grow and the beans will start generating heat.
 You may need to lower the temperature.

-- At some point between 24 and 48 hours your tempeh will be finished.
-You know it’s done when the mold has thickened the tempeh into a single dense mass.
-(There might be some grey or black mold too, but you want to stop before it spores.
+- At some point between 24 and 48 hours, your tempeh will be finished.
+You will know it’s done when the mold has thickened the soybeans into a single dense mass.
+There might be some grey or black mold spores, but you want to stop before it spores.
 See the photo above for a picture of the white mold.

-- At this point stop the fermentation by transferring to an airtight container and refrigerating for up to 1 week (see below for cooking and freezing instructions).
+- At this point stop the fermentation by transferring the tempeh to an airtight container and storing it in the refrigerator for up to 1 week.
+(See notes for cooking and freezing instructions).

 Keywords: vegan, vegetarian, gluten free, protein, diy, homemade, soybean, how to make, fall, winter, spring